For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Soak in the culture

-• Princes Street Gardens are lovely in the summer after a day's shopping on Princes Street and a drink on Rose Street, and the Grassmarket is a great drinking area and vintage shopping destination.
+• Princes Street Gardens are lovely in the summer after a day's shopping on Princes Street and a drink on Rose Street.
+The Grassmarket is a great drinking area and vintage shopping destination.

 • Edinburgh is a different city depending on the season.
-Try to spend a summer here to catch the Fringe Festival, during which the city is overrun with tourists and performers.
-At Christmas, Princes Street Gardens acquire an ice rink and German Christmas Market - be sure to grab a hot chocolate or post-shop mulled wine.
+Spend a summer here to catch the Fringe Festival, during which the city is overrun with tourists and performers.
+At Christmas, Princes Street Gardens acquires an ice rink and a German Christmas Market - be sure to grab a hot chocolate or post-shop mulled wine.

 Health and fitness